ACTIVE INITIATIVES AND EVENTS

 2018 Housing Needs Study

-The consultant is nearing completion of the draft report.
+The consultant is currently incorporating all feedback and information collected during reviews of the draft report.

 RATES OF OCCUPANCY

 Bow River Lodge 98% occupancy

 Cascade House 82% occupancy

 Community Housing 100% occupancy

 Rent Supplement 100% subscription

 “ This is Home ”